MACROBIOTICS, AND MODIFICATIONS FOR A DEVELOPMENT PROGRAM

 4. Legumes.
 Macrobiotics recommends a lot of legumes or dried beans in the diet.
 However, we find that dried beans do not contain enough of the chemicals the bodies need today for development.

 5. Problems with sea vegetables.
 We would love to recommend a lot of sea vegetables.
-However, unlike thousands of years ago, all sea vegetables are sadly high in mercury and perhaps other toxic metals.
+However, unlike thousands of years ago, all sea vegetables are very high in mercury and perhaps other toxic metals.
 This shows up on the hair tests of anyone who eats a lot of nori, hijiki, wakame or other sea vegetables.

 As a result, we only recommend kelp or kombu.
 This has some mercury.
 However, it is high in alginates that bind up and remove most of the mercury.
 We use it in capsules, which is more yin, but much easier to eat and it seems to work well.